About

 Whether they have a mortgage, a reverse mortgage, or are mortgage-free, the program is open to all California homeowners who meet the eligibility requirements.
 Homeowners may be eligible if they:

-- Missed at least two mortgage payments and are currently past due; or
+• Missed at least two payments on their primary mortgage and are currently past due; or

-- Owe for unpaid property taxes (whether paid directly to your county or as part of your mortgage payment); or
+• Owe for unpaid property taxes (whether paid directly to their county or as part of your mortgage payment); or

-- Have a reverse mortgage and owe your servicer for past due property tax and/or insurance
+• Have a reverse mortgage and owe their servicer for past due property tax and/or insurance.

 All applicants must meet the following requirements:

-- Own and live in a single family home, condo, permanently affixed manufactured home or property with up to four units.
+• Own and live in a single-family home, condo, permanently affixed manufactured home or property with up to four units; and

 My application was denied.
 However, I believe I may now qualify based on recent program updates.
 Can I re-apply?